-Most of us are aware of the fact that when out in public, we may be caught on camera.
+Most of us know that when out in public, we may be caught on camera.
 CCTV cameras are everywhere, on private property and public streets.
-Our own research here at Online Spy Shop has revealed that there are nearly 6 million CCTV cameras in the UK and that the average person being caught on camera around 70 times a day.
+Our own research here at Online Spy Shop has revealed that there are nearly 6 million CCTV cameras in the UK and that the average person is caught on camera around 70 times a day.

 Many people aren’t fully comfortable with the idea of constant CCTV monitoring but have no choice but to accept it as a part of public life.
-They may also see it as a compromise worth making for the sake of improved public safety and security – after all, if you are a victim of crime, you may be grateful for CCTV footage when it comes to finding and prosecuting the perpetrator.
+They may also consider it a compromise worth making for improved public safety and security.
+After all, if you are a victim of a crime, you may be grateful for CCTV footage when it comes to finding and prosecuting the perpetrator.

 The rise of facial recognition cameras

 However, the debate about CCTV cameras in public has now developed a new twist.
-Controversy has arisen after a UK police force has started to use facial recognition cameras to keep an eye on large crowds during popular public events.
+Controversy has arisen after a UK police force started using facial recognition cameras to watch large crowds during popular public events.
 London’s Metropolitan Police used CCTV cameras teamed with facial recognition software to monitor security at the Notting Hill Carnival, which attracts thousands of revellers every summer but is also one of the biggest tests of public order for law enforcement.
-In 2016, 454 people were arrested and 45 police officers assaulted at the carnival.
+In 2016, 454 people were arrested, and 45 police officers were assaulted at the carnival.

 The Metropolitan police used the carnival as a pilot project, using cameras to scan faces and automated facial recognition technology to run them against database entries.
-At the time, the police issued a statement to justify its use, saying:
+At the time, the police started to justify its use, saying:

-“The technology involves the use of overt cameras which scan the faces of those passing by and flag up potential matches against a database of custody images.
-The database will be populated with images of individuals who are forbidden from attending carnival, as well as individuals wanted by police.”
+“The technology involves using overt cameras which scan the faces of those passing by and flag up potential matches against a database of custody images.
+The database will be populated with images of individuals forbidden from attending the carnival and individuals wanted by police.”

 The police, who had trialled the technology the year before but it failed to recognise any faces, believe that facial recognition technology is rapidly improving and is a valuable tool in preventing crime and punishing perpetrators at large, crowded events.